rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     ![icon-iconoclasm](/images/icon-iconoclasm.jpg)

-While the accusation was usually *idolatry*, an icococlasm was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
+While the accusation is usually *idolatry*, an icococlasm is the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
 Much
  blood
  and